 “We’re living in the real world,” Gentile says.
 “The steps we take — even if they’re only incremental — won’t always work, and we’re certainly not always going to get everything we want.
 But that doesn’t mean you have to abdicate the whole process,” she says.

 The Giving Voice to Values curriculum is available, without charge, from Darden Business Publishing.
 The Yale School of Management was the founding partner, along with the Aspen Institute, which also served as the incubator for GVV.
 From 2009 to 2015, GVV was hosted and supported by Babson College.
-Darden Business Publishing is pleased to present it material in its original form.
+Darden Business Publishing is pleased to present the material in its original form.

 Mary Gentile, through the University of Virginia Darden School of Business, teaches the MOOC “Ethical Leadership Through Giving Voice to Values,” an introduction to using the values-driven, action-oriented GVV approach in the workplace, business education and life.
 Available through Coursera, the four-week online course is free of charge ($79 for a course certificate).